scipy-conference/scipy_proceedings/papers/vamvourellis_corvellec/vamvourellis_corvellec.rst

 the model which is captured in the *likelihood* function :math:`f(\mathcal{D} | \theta, \mathcal{M})`.
 Usually, argument :math:`\mathcal{M}` is dropped for notational simplicity, the model being chosen and assumed known.
-When the model include covariates, the more accurate expression is :math:`f(\mathcal{D} | \theta, x)`.
+Note, however, that when the model includes covariates, the more accurate expression is
+:math:`f(y | \theta, x)`.
 This function ties together the ingredients of statistical inference and allows information to flow from the data :math:`\mathcal{D}` to the parameters :math:`\theta`.